jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

   - Embeddings under `cache/embeddings/<image_id>.npy` (embedding vector + model metadata and preprocessing version).
   - Captions under `cache/captions/<image_id>.json` (caption text + model metadata + timestamps).
 - Project these cached results into the projection SQLite database (`cache/index.db`) using the `image_embedding` and `image_caption` tables to support lightweight search and inspection; the projection database remains rebuildable from cache artifacts.
-- When `skip_duplicates_for_heavy_models=True` in `Settings.pipeline`, only run embeddings and captions for one canonical representative per deduplicated content group.
+- When `skip_duplicates_for_heavy_models=True` in `Settings.pipeline`, only run embeddings and captions for canonical representatives of duplicate/near-duplicate groups:
+  - Exact duplicates (identical `image_id`) share one canonical representative.
+  - Near-duplicates discovered via `image_near_duplicate` (anchor/duplicate relationships) reuse the anchor image's embeddings and captions.
+  - In a fresh full run, it is preferable to compute pHash + near-duplicate groups before heavy models; in incremental runs, previously computed near-duplicate groups MAY be reused to gate heavy models.

 ### 5.5 Perceptual Hashing (pHash) & Near-Duplicate Grouping
 - Responsibility: compute a robust perceptual hash for active images and persist it on the `images` rows.